ArtifexSoftware/MuPDF.NET/docs/document-writer-class.rst

 |pdf_only_class|

-This class represents a utility which can output various :ref:`document types supported by PyMuPDF<Supported_File_Types>`.
+This class represents a utility which can output various document types supported by MuPDF.

 Only used for outputting PDF documents whose pages are populated by :ref:`Story` DOMs.